vinkomrsic/Chaptered/README.md

 ## How Stats Work

 • Books This Year
 Count of user.books where progress = "read" and finishedAt falls in current year.

 • Mood Tracker (label)
 Most frequent mood value in the last 30 days; falls back to the most recent mood.

 • Average Mood (30d)
 Each mood maps to a score (Great=5, Good=4, Average=3, Low=2, Bad=1).
 Collect events in last 30 days (profile-level and per-book history), average scores, then convert the numeric average to a label.

 ──────────────────────────────────────────────────────────────────────────────

-## 🗺Sitemap
+## Sitemap

 /                  → Login
 /dashboard.html    → Dashboard + quick stats